 You must not deride, bewail or execrate human actions, but understand them.
 (1677)

-(This tile is temporarily removed because the square is in a remake!)
+(This tile is temporarily invisible because the Mozes and Aaronchurch is in renovation!)

 The quote shows that Spinoza saw mankind as part of the whole of nature.
 In the same way that objects have causes, so does human behavior.
 First trying to understand the causes, will get you further than to immediately judge, mock or regret behavior.
 You can also approach your own behavior this way.
 If you understand the causes of your behavior, you can accept this better.
 Like Jan Knol says: ‘There is freedom, but you will only get it by seeing the necessity of everything.’
 This doesn’t mean that Spinoza thinks everything is permitted.
 The state and the rule of law should maintain the safety of all individuals in the state.
 The power of the state can never be entrusted to an individual: he will abuse it.
 That is why Spinoza promoted democracy.

 Every man has a “property” in his own “person”.
 This nobody has any right to but himself.
 (1689)

 Locke laid the foundation for the notion that every human has natural rights.
 This is a different view than was considered self-evident in those days, which was that the sovereign was sent by God and he must decide what is supposed to happen.
 Everyone has to obey to this.
 Locke places the individual more in the center of the world.
 He continued building the movement that was started by Descartes.

 Locke is also an important advocate of the idea of the social contract, with which the justification for laws came from a collective agreement.
 This is the foundation of democracy.
 According to Locke, life, freedom and property are natural, inalienable rights of every person.
 This is why Locke is seen as the founder of liberalism.
 All of this comes together in the quote on the tile: every human has control over their own life and their own person.